Lucas-C/ludochaordic/content/2024-04-16-a-tricky-pitfall-of-promise-all-and-a-solution.md

 You can test this function by replacing `Promise.all` by `waitForPromises` in the initial code snippet of this article.

-Although sometimes the "short-circuit" behaviour of `Promise.all` can be handy, I think that `waitForPromises` is a better, safer alternative in most situations, and should be the go-to default option to `await` the completion ofseveral asynchonous functions.
+Although sometimes the "short-circuit" behaviour of `Promise.all` can be handy, I think that `waitForPromises` is a better, safer alternative in most situations, and should be the go-to default option to `await` the completion ofseveral asynchronous functions.

 _(thanks to [Reddit user @senocular](https://www.reddit.com/user/senocular/) for the very relevant feedbacks on this blog post)_

 ## Further readings

 * [GIF Cheatsheets for Javascript Promise API methods @ dev.to](https://dev.to/hem/gif-cheatsheet-for-javascript-promise-api-methods-promise-all-promise-allsettled-promise-race-promise-any-1l2o#promiseallsettled)
 * [Avoid the Promise.all pitfall!
-Rate limit async function calls by Mike Talbot @ dev.to](https://dev.to/miketalbot/avoid-the-promiseall-pitfall-38ik) and also, on the same suject, [ Beware of Promise.all @ dev.to](https://dev.to/jdorn/beware-of-promiseall-3pph)
+Rate limit async function calls by Mike Talbot @ dev.to](https://dev.to/miketalbot/avoid-the-promiseall-pitfall-38ik) and also, on the same subject, [ Beware of Promise.all @ dev.to](https://dev.to/jdorn/beware-of-promiseall-3pph)
 * [Beware of short-circuiting Promise combinators in JavaScript @ medium.com](https://medium.com/@volodymyrfrolov/beware-of-short-circuiting-promise-combinators-in-javascript-bbb5b7a9e70f) : an older article from 2019 already raising a similar warning

 <!-- Com' :